-Performance-based restricted stock units ("PSUs" "PSUs") vest upon the achievement of market and performance conditions.
-Market conditions include the Company's total shareholder return ("TSR" "TSR") relative to the NASDAQ Biotechnology Index over the term of the award ending on June 30, 2024, and performance conditions consist of multiple clinical development milestones associated with bexotegrasert.
-The performance vesting conditions generally must be satisfied within a two-year period and are forfeited if the vesting conditions are not met.
+Performance-based restricted stock units ("PSUs") vest upon the achievement of market and performance conditions.
+Market conditions include the Company's total shareholder return ("TSR") relative to the NASDAQ Biotechnology Index over the term of the award ending on June 30, 2024.
 Additionally, the number of shares of common stock issued upon vesting will range from 0% to 200% of the PSUs based on achievement of certain targets.
-The PSUs granted were allocated evenly between the market based, TSR, awards and those with performance conditions associated with clinical development milestones.

-The fair value of PSUs associated with clinical development vesting conditions were determined to be equal to the fair market value of the Company's share price on the date of grant.
 The fair value of the TSR PSUs were derived from a Monte Carlo simulation model that used the following key assumptions:

 Valuation date share price \$ 17.57

 Award term (years) 1.92

 Volatility 70.62 %

 Correlation coefficient 0.3508

 Average peer group volatility 79.69 %

 Average peer group correlation coefficient 0.4397

-Risk free interest rate 2.84 %
+Risk-free interest rate 2.84 %

-As of September 30, 2023, there were 354,534 The following table sets forth the outstanding PSUs associated with the TSR goal at target level achievement of 100% outstanding with a weighted average grant date fair value of \$29.15 per share.
-There were no additional grants, forfeitures or vesting of the PSUs associated with market-based vesting conditions and related activity during the nine months ended September 30, 2023.
-March 31, 2024:
+The following table sets forth measurement period for the outstanding PSUs associated with TSR goal concluded on the last trading day of the second quarter 2024 and related activity in July 2024, upon certification of the TSR results by the compensation committee of the board of directors, the award recipients vested in a total of 155,292 shares of common stock, representing 55% achievement.
+The 155,292 PSUs were outstanding as of June 30, 2024 with a weighted average grant date fair value of \$29.15 per share.
+There were no additional grants, forfeitures or vesting of the PSUs associated with market conditions during the three six months ended March 31, 2024: